2023bcs002/EventHubUganda/README.md

 ### 8. Documentation

-- **Comprehensive README:** This file explains the project structure, features, and setup instructions.
+- **README.md:** This file explains the project structure, features, and setup instructions.
 - **Code Comments:** The codebase is well-commented for clarity and maintainability.
 - **Benefits:** Makes it easy for new developers or reviewers to understand and contribute to the project.